fallahn/crush/readme.md

 You can also use Cmake-gui 2.8 or newer to create project files for other IDEs such as Code::Blocks, or unix style make files for mingw.
 The same limitations apply as the linux build process: you will need to have either clang 3.4 or g++ 4.9 or higher installed, and a set of SFML binaries for your chosen compiler.
-Clicking Configure in CMake-gui will probably lead to path errors when it cannot find the SFML libraries, simply open each entry highlighted in red and browse to the corresponding library file.
-Click Configure again, and then Generate if there are no further errors to output a project file which can be used to build CRUSH.
+Clicking Configure in CMake-gui may lead to path errors if it cannot find the SFML ibraries, simply open each entry highlighted in red and browse to the corresponding library file.
+Click Configure again, and then Generate if there are no further errors, to output a project file which can be used to build CRUSH.

 OSX: